UPCArtifacts/RTj/README.md

 #  RTj: a Java framework for detecting and refactoring rotten greentest cases

+If you use RTj, please cite our paper:

+* RTj: a Java framework for detecting and refactoring rotten green testcases.
+Matias Martinez, Anne Etien, Stéphane Ducasse, and Christopher Fuhrman.
+2019.

 ## Prerequisites

 RTj needs to run on a Java Virtual Machine 8.